hor63/horOpenVario/README.md

 - (text based) network management:
   - **Network manager**.
 Use `nmtui` to configure WiFi networks.
 Default.
   - No network management at all.
 You need to install additional packages yourself, and perform the configuration manually.
 - If you want to install development tools for native building XCSoar (and other stuff) on the Cubieboard.
 Default Yes.
+  **Note**: Debian and Ubuntu have the nasty habit to link shared libraries with an absolute path to the actual file.
+  Example is the symbolic link `/lib/arm-linux-gnueabihf/libz.so` -> `/lib/arm-linux-gnueabihf/libz.so.1.2.11`.
+When you are cross-compiling with a root file system of the target system like `/home/foo/horOpenVario/sdcard` the symbolic link of `lib/libz.so` *should* point to `/home/foo/horOpenVario/sdcard/lib/arm-linux-gnueabihf/libz.so.1.2.11` but with the absolute path it points to `/lib/arm-linux-gnueabihf/libz.so.1.2.11`.
+But there is noting.
+  Therefore symbolic links are created from `/lib/arm-linux-gnueabihf` to your SD card image.
+This has not adverse side effect which I am aware of.
+But be warned that the script does stuff to you `/lib/arm-linux-gnueabihf` directory.
 - Interactively select the timezone in which the Cubie is located.
 - Interactively select the locale(s) you want to install.
 Select *at least* `en_US.UTF-8`.
 Otherwise you may get funny error messages, particularly from Python based stuff.
 - Select the keyboard type, and layout (English, German...).